Economy of Bokaro: Future projects

 Bharat Petroleum Corporation Limited - BPCL will set up a LPG bottling plant and POL (petroleum, oil and lubricants) terminal in Bokaro, the foundation stone of which was laid on 11 August 2019 at Marafari in Bokaro.

-Software Technology Parks of India - STPI will setup an IT Park in Bokaro soon.
+Software Technology Parks of India - STPI will set up an IT Park in Bokaro soon.

 Markets and business districts

 The main central business districts of the city are: